 The easiest way to go on a Ryan Quest is to play the game online, in your web browser.
-Please note that when playing online, the “save” and “restore” (load game) commands will only save your progress until you close the browser tab, even if you use the "save" and "restore" commands.
-Unfortunately, that particular code is out of my hands.
-Luckily, most people beat the game in one sitting!
+Please note: when playing online, you will lose your progress once you close the browser tab, even if you use the "save" and "restore" commands.
+Unfortunately, that particular code is out of my hands; fortunately, most players beat the game in one sitting!

 How to Play